James-Chapman/SingleLog/README.md

 SingleLog is a header only **C++14** singleton logging library.
 It's fast, convenient, compiles on Windows and Linux, and does what it says on the tin.

-## Note

-* By design, trace level logging is only available in debug builds.
-In release builds the lowest logging level is debug.

 ## Example

 Using SingleLog is as easy as this: